BaptisteBdn/docker-selfhosted-apps/traefik/README.md

 ```

 Traefik should be up and running !
 To test if everything is running smoothly, you can try and use the [webserver](../webserver) service, it is a simple apache webserver showing `Hello World`.
+Keep in mind that traefik can take a little time to generate the first certificate, usually a couple of minutes.

 ## Note